remarkablegames/just-jokes/README.md

 😂 [Just Jokes](https://remarkablegames.org/just-jokes/) is party game where you make jokes with your friends.

-The game was made for the [Global Game Jam 2024](https://globalgamejam.org/games/2024/just-jokes-1), in which the theme was "Make Me Laugh".
+The game was made for the [Global Game Jam 2024](https://globalgamejam.org/games/2024/just-jokes-1), in which the theme was "Make Me Laugh."
+Read the [blog post](https://remarkablegames.org/posts/just-jokes/).

 Play the game on: